theriverman/django-minio-backend/README.md

   * Depending on your configuration, **django-minio-backend** may communicate over two kind of interfaces: internal and external.
     If your `settings.py` defines a different value for `MINIO_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT`, then the former will be used for internal communication between Django and MinIO, and the latter for generating URLs for users.
 This behaviour optimises the network communication.
+    See **Networking** below for a thorough explanation
   * The uploaded object's content-type is guessed during save.
 If `mimetypes.guess_type` fails to determine the correct content-type, then it falls back to `application/octet-stream`.

+## Networking
+If your Django application is running on a shared host with your MinIO instance, you should consider using the `MINIO_EXTERNAL_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT_USE_HTTPS` parameters.
+This way most traffic will happen internally between Django and MinIO.
+The external_endpoint parameters are required for external pre-signed URL generation.

+If your Django application and MinIO instance are running on different hosts, you can omit the `MINIO_EXTERNAL_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT_USE_HTTPS` parameters, and **django-minio-backend** will default to the value of `MINIO_ENDPOINT`.

 ## Compatibility
   * Django 2.2 or later